 Sonova’s competitors aim to gain market share.
 This competition generates improved service for customers and drives Sonova to push yet further the limits of technology.
 We are committed to fair competition.

-Corporate Social Responsibility at Sonova
+Corporate Responsibility at Sonova

 Sonova strives to engage in an open and transparent dialog with all its stakeholders.
 We actively initiate dialog through a broad range of channels as a way to promote participative and integrated decision-making.
 We understand how the involvement of stakeholders supports our long-term success by enhancing transparency, broadening knowledge, and generating innovative solutions.